 - Through the umbilicus (Transumbilical)

-By far and away and for good surgical reason the best option for access in breast augmentation is the IMF access, reflected in recent survey from plastic surgeons.
+For good surgical reasons, the best option for access to breast enhancement is the IMF access, as reflected in a recent survey from plastic surgeons.

 6. Where are the implants placed in the breast?